caddickzac/CognitiveTestsProcessors/README.md

 Follow the on-screen instructions to upload your text files and download the processed data.

 ## Input File Format
-Input files for each cognitive test must adhere to specific formatting guidelines, including predefined headers and data structure.
-Ensure that:
+Input files for each cognitive test must be text (.txt) files.
-- Files do not contain spaces in their names or within data fields.
-- The appropriate headers are present at the beginning of each file.
-- Data rows follow directly after the headers, with fields separated by the expected delimiter.